rbmutai/Nasa/README.md

 # Testing
-It incoorperates unit testing to check for proper connectivity to the server to retreive the json data

-It also includes unit testing to check for proper parsing of json data from a sample json file that included data it the format expected from the server
+It  includes unit testing to check for proper parsing of json data from a sample json file that included data in the format expected from the server